Madeleine MacIvor – Member At Large

 Madeleine is now retired, and in her post-retirement life, she is honored to serve on RCSS’s Board of Directors.

 Tara has served on the Board of Directors for a few years now.
 With the Board of Directors, she has begun important work establishing policies and procedures and supporting the Executive Director, Donna, as she works toward building a smooth running organization and a healthy workplace.
 She enjoys working with the rest of the Board.

 She looks forward to utilizing her training in management as well as her professional experience in Public Health for the furthering Renfrew Collingwood Seniors Society’s mission.

-Poonam Kaila – Secretary
+Poonam Kaila – Chair

 Olga Smirnova – Treasurer

 Olga moved to Canada from Russia in 2008 where she graduated from the Russian Institute of Economics with a Bachelor in Economics, majoring in Financial Management.
 She started volunteering at RCSS in 2009 and, after a few months, joined the RCSS staff and continued to work there for almost seven years looking after administrative and financial tasks.
 After leaving her job at Renfrew-Collingwood Seniors’ Society, Olga joined the Board of Directors as a Treasurer.

 Olga is a finance and payroll professional dedicated to the non-for-profit sector.
 She brings 10 years of experience in non-profit finance, full-cycle accounting, reporting, policy and procedure development and system implementation.